AISyLab/IterativeDLFramework/README.md

 ### Download ###

 The datasets to be used with this framework must be downloaded from the following link: https://www.dropbox.com/s/e2mlegb71qp4em3/ecc_datasets.zip?dl=0
 The file ecc_datasets.zip contain two ECC datasets.
-Each dataset contain 76500 traces, each one of them representing a sub-trace in a scalar multiplication.
+Each dataset contains 76500 traces, each one of them representing a sub-trace in a scalar multiplication.
 In total, each dataset contains 300 255-bit scalar multiplications.
 Each scalar multiplication contain a randomized 255-bit scalar.

 ### Opening datasets ###